Shimanti/Shimanti/README.md

 - 🌱 I used to work in Finance, with StartUps, as well as big companies.
 I am now building my own **Apps**

-- 🤝 I migrated my **Mom's Indian Cookbook Vol1** to an App from written copy from a 1996 PDF!
+- 🤝 I migrated my **Mom's Indian Cookbook Vol1** to an App.
+I'm waiting to learn design before updating it's CSS.

 - 🔭 I’m working on everything except **a Blood Pressure Application**.
-I wanted to do that, but my blood pressure improved with walking.
+I wanted to develop an app, but my blood pressure improved with walking.
 I encourage everyone to walk, if possible.

-- 👨‍💻 My current goal is to **Learn**
+- 👨‍💻 My current goal is to **Learn, and Learn, and Learn**

-- 🌱 I’m currently learning **Node.js, React, Django, ML, & everything I can**
+- 🌱 I’m currently learning **React (with interludes back into advanced CSS, advanced JavaScrit, Node.js), Django, ML, & everything I can**

 - 👯 I’m collaborating on a DoggySocial **Group Project**